 Carol Freeman is an award-winning academic who has lived in Tasmania for 26 years.
 Her writing connects art, science and history in innovative and provocative ways.
 She has published in a wide range of publications—from books to exhibition catalogues and art magazines—on topics such as the politics of picturing animals, the cultural histories of extinct species and cloning.
 These include a co-edited book Considering Animals: Contemporary Studies in Human-Animal Relations; essays “The Last Image: Julia Leigh’s The Hunter as Film” and “Ending Extinction: The Quagga, the Thylacine and the ‘smart human’”; as well as the catalogue essay “Reconstructing the Animal” for an exhibition at Plimsoll Gallery, Tasmanian College of the Arts.
-Carol now plans to extend her writing into new areas, focusing on a trial and the history of a seaside hotel.

 Review of Paper Tiger:

 “This book is a remarkable achievement.
 Freeman tells the story of the thylacine is an original and deeply affecting way.
 We learn about the animals . . . and the ravaging impact that human ideas had upon them.
 Freeman writes thoughtfully, carefully, and with force, and the book is a very good read.”

 373 Elizabeth Street, North Hobart